Reinvest and Rebuild

 New York State is 45th in the nation for overall infrastructure quality.
 2,078 bridges and 399 dams are structurally deficient and considered high hazards across the state.
 Roads are crumbling, water systems are decaying, and our public schools are in desperate need of repair.
 Yet we continue to waste countless resources on a failed war on cannabis.
 New York is a powerful state that commands a wealth of resources.
 It's time we started investing where it counts.

-New York loses between $1.2 and $1.9 billion dollars in criminal justice costs and lost tax revenue annually.
-Legalization can bring 100,000 new jobs to our state.
+Marijuana prohibition has cost New York billions of dollars in criminal justice costs and lost tax revenue annually.

 We cannot ignore the situation any longer.